Cannabis VC Karan Wadhera on why the industry, which took a hit last year, is now quietly blazing – TechCrunch

 KW: Yeah, he was the one outlier, and he reversed course.
 What’s been interesting is first, as you can imagine in a moment where people are especially anxious, cannabis has been something many people have been turning to.
 Then, beyond that, what’s also been interesting is that like many other areas of the economy, we’ve seen e-commerce really [take off].
 One of our businesses, Dutchie, which enables retailers to launch their own e-commerce and have their own delivery and pickup, has seen its gross merchandise value increase by like 600% [since March].

-TC: You’re also an investor in [the same-day delivery startup] Eaze, where former executives were accounting for consumer sales as if they were transactions made to third party vendors.
+TC: You’re also an investor in [the same-day delivery startup] Eaze, where former executives were accounting for consumer sales as if they were transactions made to third-party vendors.
 What do you think of that situation?

 KW: It’s certainly in the past, but as you know, there’s always been a massive issue with the cannabis business [in that it] can’t really access traditional banking like other industries can, and one of the big issues there is credit card processing.
-So it sounds that an issue earlier in Eaze’s history was that it was able to process credit card payments potentially by not fully disclosing what was actually being transacted.
+So it sounds like that an issue earlier in Eaze’s history was that it was able to process credit card payments potentially by not fully disclosing what was actually being transacted.
 I don’t know a ton of the details and where that lies currently, but I know that’s not anything that Eaze is involved in anymore.

 TC: Bigger picture, does it tarnish the industry and make it harder for everyone to raise money?
 What are you seeing?
 Are new investors coming to the table?
 Are early investors still believers in this opportunity?